 Michael Pollan Challenges Doctors to Be Agents of Change.

-Last year I had the chance to attend IFM's International Conference: Functional Perspectives on Food and Nutrition: The Ultimate Upstream Medicine.
+A few years ago, I had the chance to attend IFM's International Conference entitled, Functional Perspectives on Food and Nutrition: The Ultimate Upstream Medicine.
 There was one conversation that was totally worth the price of admission for me.
 Dr. Mark Hyman sat down with Michael Pollan for a long and thoughtful discussion about the American food system.
 Imagine two New York Times best-selling authors sitting in front of you, just chatting casually about their favorite subjects: Food & Medicine.
 Priceless.

 I scribbled notes furiously.